atk4/docs/application/routing/url.md

 //yahoo.com | http://yahoo.com/ | Off-site page with same schema
 https://yahoo.com/ | https://yahoo.com/ | Off-site page of specific schema

+## URL prepend and append

+Through configuration file you can define 2 properties:

+    $config['url_prefix']='?page=';
+    or
+    $config['url_postfix']='.html';

+Those would be applied on all the generated URLs before and after page.
+So instead of:

+    /admin/user/profile/edit

+you would get

+    /admin/?page=profile/edit

+or

+    /admin/user/profile/edit.html

 ## Exercise

 Place the below example in your application, and you can discover how URL building works for yourself: